IBM/nz-lab/docs/nz-04-Database-Admin.md

 databases

-On a new IBM Netezza Performance Server system, there is typically one main database, SYSTEM, and a database template, MASTER_DB.
-IBM Netezza Performance Server uses the MASTER_DB as a template for all other user databases that are created on the system.
-Initially, only the ADMIN user can create new databases, but the ADMIN user can grant other users' permission to create databases as well.
-The ADMIN user can also make another user the owner of a database, which gives that user ADMIN-like control over that database and its contents.
+On a new IBM Netezza Performance Server system, there is typically one main database, `SYSTEM`, and a database template, `MASTER_DB`.
+IBM Netezza Performance Server uses the `MASTER_DB` as a template for all other user databases that are created on the system.
+Initially, only the `ADMIN` user can create new databases, but the `ADMIN` user can grant other users' permission to create databases as well.
+The `ADMIN` user can also make another user the owner of a database, which gives that user `ADMIN`-like control over that database and its contents.
 The database creator becomes the default owner of the database.
 The owner can remove the database and all its objects, even if other users own objects within the